A DESTRUCTIVE DOCTRINE

 Then Gentiles received Christ and were grafted into the one Olive Tree.
 There is no such thing as a Gentile olive tree; there is no Gentile church, or kingdom.

 Most of the Jews of that day were broken off from the Olive Tree, from Christ, because of their unbelief.
-But in the last days the Jewish people shall be grafted in again.
-Since Gentiles are being grafted into the one olive tree, from which unbelieving Jews were removed, and Jews will be grafted in again in the last days, we see immediately that the concept of two separate churches or kingdoms is totally contrary to the Scripture.
+But in the last days, the Jewish people shall be grafted in again (Romans

 The concept of a Gentile church and a Jewish kingdom is absolutely unscriptural.
-This concept would mean Gods called out Gentiles, His Church destined for Heaven, will be given of His Spirit; however, the called out Jews, Gods Kingdom on earth, will be denied His Spirit (according to modern teaching).
+This concept would mean God’s called out Gentiles, His Church destined for Heaven, will be given His Spirit; however, the called out Jews, God’s Kingdom on earth, will be denied His Spirit (according to modern teaching).
 Thus there would be two churches, two bodies of Christ, two brides of the Lamb, two kingdoms of God, two elect, two olive trees.
 This is totally unscriptural.

 In fact, the Scripture teaches the very opposite:

 By abolishing in his flesh the law with its commandments and regulations.
-His purpose was to create in himself one new man out of the two, thus making peace, And in this one body to reconcile both of them to God through the cross, by which he put to death their hostility.
-(Ephesians 2:15,16NIV)
+His purpose was to create in himself one new man out of the two, thus making peace, and in this one body to reconcile both of them to God through the cross, by which he put to death their hostility.
+(Ephesians 2:15,16)

-Consequently, you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household, Built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
+Consequently, you are no longer foreigners and aliens, but fellow citizens with God’s people and members of God’s household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
-(Ephesians 2:19-21NIV)
+(Ephesians 2:19-21)

 Does the above verse apply to Jews or Gentiles?
 It was spoken first to Jews!